 - 1.All directors, officers, and employees of the company are required not only to comply with the laws and regulations, but also to sincerely act as a good member of the enterprise and society based on the ethics and values socially mandated.
 This sincere behavior is essential for the increase in shareholder value.

 - 2.According to the above, the Company strives to incorporate fair and adequate management while working with society by fully complying with social rules, standards, ethics, and laws and regulations.
-In addition, it will abide by the corporate philosophy and corporate standards of conduct and other regulations.
+In addition, it will abide by the corporate philosophy and Code of Conduct and other regulations.

 - 3.The Company requests that all the managers and employees of each of the Teijin Group Companies fully understand the compliance policies stated above and behave accordingly, which will help Teijin Group in its creative growth.